 Figure 26: Home screen with monitoring/report options in the left navigation column

 The system log may be requested to assist personnel during device troubleshooting.
-This page may take a few seconds to load.
+This page may take a few seconds to load or alternatively click the "update" button.